taiwanese-eirin/taiwanese-eirin.github.io/README.md

 ## Previewing

-Refer to [minimal-theme](https://github.com/pages-themes/minimal#previewing-the-theme-locally) for more details
+Refer to [minimal-theme](https://github.com/pages-themes/minimal#previewing-the-theme-locally) for more details.
 - Run `make` to install dependencies using minimal-theme scripts
 - Run `make web` to start the preview server

 Additional `gem install` may be needed.
-For convenience, using `sudo` for runing the scripts to prevent permission issues.
+For convenience, using `sudo` for running the scripts to prevent permission issues.